 After the session, post a Trickle thanking your people for participating in the Q&A. Also, as final reminder, let your people know if they have a more sensitive issue or wish to continue on a one-to-one basis they can do so using Flares on Mobile App.

 We hope you have found this useful.
-If you have any further questions or, would like to find out about other features we offer to support Employee Wellbeing, contact us by email at [email protected] or via our contact form.
+If you have any further questions or, would like to find out about other features we offer to support Employee Wellbeing, why not book a 30 minute demo with one of our friendly team?

 Let's start a conversation